Policy and Procedure #409.0, Licensed Child Care in Schools

 Return to top

-This procedure outlines how before and after school care programs are established and the role and responsibilities of the principal, the before and after school care program supervisor and the child care coordinator.
+This procedure outlines how before and after school care programs are established and the role and responsibilities of the principal, the before and after school care program supervisor and the coordinator of child care and community services.

 In order to establish opportunities to share information between the school and the before and after school care program, a communication strategy must be put in place in order to ensure two-way communication.
 The need to build and sustain relationships must be reinforced.
 Every effort will be made to foster healthy working relationships to support this partnership.

-2. A selection committee will meet to review proposals in accordance with established community needs.
+3. the selection committee will meet to review proposals in accordance with established community needs;

-3. The selection committee will short list to a smaller number of chosen operators to move forward in the next step of the process.
+4. the selection committee will short list to a smaller number of chosen operators to move forward in the next step of the process;

-4. Site visits to one existing program operated by each of the agencies who are on the short-list.
+5. site visits to one existing program operated by each of the agencies who are on the short-list;

-5. A second meeting is held after the site visits where committee members discuss the visits and a before and after care program operator is selected to provide service at the school location based on established criteria/observation.
+6. a third meeting is held after the site visits where committee members discuss the visits and a before and after care program operator is selected to provide service at the school location based on established criteria/observation;

-6. A meeting with the principal and the before and after care program operator will be scheduled to discuss licensing requirements.
+7. a meeting with the principal and the before and after care program operator will be scheduled to discuss licensing requirements;

-7. A lease agreement will be created and signed.
+8. a lease agreement will be created and signed; and

 3. Responsibilities